-Parks and Gardens are public spaces in Queenscliff and Point Lonsdale which are defined by a use or function and are subject to routine management.
-In the Borough, Parks and Gardens include caravan parks, formal parks and foreshore reserves and smaller pocket parks throughout the urban areas.
+Parks and Gardens are public spaces in Queenscliff and Point Lonsdale which are defined by a use and are subject to routine management.
+In the Borough, Parks and Gardens include formal parks (Princess, Citizens, Victoria, Royal), recreation reserves and caravan parks as well as other reserves, playgrounds and small neighborhood parks throughout the urban areas.

-Vegetation represented in Parks and Gardens will range between indigenous, native and exotic species.
+Vegetation represented in Parks and Gardens will range between indigenous, native and exotic species to maintain amenity and biodiversity.
 Some Parks and Gardens will have trees of historic significance.

-Vegetation in parks and gardens will be managed to enhance the experience of the space by providing amenity and ensuring safety.
+Vegetation in Parks and Gardens will be managed to enhance the experience of the space by providing amenity, ensuring safety and maintaining the integrity of park design.